Skip to main content

 • Repairs performed at non-certified service centers.

-If a DTN inflator is found, the vehicle should not be driven until you are able to have it replaced with genuine parts.
+If a DTN inflator is found, the vehicle should not be driven until you are able to have it replaced with genuine original equipment parts.
 Do not attempt to inspect the vehicle yourself – tampering with the steering wheel or air bag could result in a deployment causing death or serious injury.

 How to Report Suspect Parts